18513763652/18513763652.github.io/_posts/2020-08-16-log-in-and-sign-up-project-reading.md

 c. or just ctr + f then type the element into the search bar;
 ```
 3.connect them together to read the code;
 4.try to involve the knowledge points in the MDN;
 5.utilize the developer tool help you to understand the project file;
 6.organize the detaileds code rading into the mardown files;
-7. put a project file code and reading file into the github file;
+7.put a project file code and reading file into the github read.mefile;
-8. organize the key thoughts into the blog and publish to the online;
+8.organize the key thoughts into the blog and publish it online;
-6.type all the code by hands again.
+9.type all the code by hands again.

-## 3.resources:
+## 2.resources:
 code in github:[log-in-sign-uppure-css12](https://github.com/GlennOu66304/Full-stack-project-reading/tree/master/log-in-sign-uppure-css12)
 code in the code pen
 [Log In / Sign Up - pure css - #12](https://codepen.io/ig_design/pen/KKVQpVP)
 video:
 [Learn How To Read Code](https://www.youtube.com/watch?v=KnuYHTIIt88)
 Tutorial:
 [How to quickly and effectively read other people’s code](https://selftaughtcoders.com/how-to-quickly-and-effectively-read-other-peoples-code/)